myspaghetti/macos-virtualbox/README.md

 The goal of the script is to allow for a very easy installation without any closed-source additions or extra bootloaders.

-Tested on Cygwin, should work on Linux distros (including WSL).
+Tested on Cygwin, usually works on Linux distros and WSL.

 ## iCloud and iMessage connectivity